Alex Cullen (politician)

 Alexander Shaun Cullen is a politician in Ontario, Canada.
 He is a former Member of Provincial Parliament (MPP) in the Legislative Assembly of Ontario and a former member of Ottawa City Council, representing the Bay Ward in Ottawa's west end.
-He is currently the President of the Federation of Citizens Associations (FCA) in Ottawa.
+He retired in 2016 and went on to serve as President of the Federation of Citizens Associations (FCA) in Ottawa (2021-22).

 Background

 Cullen was born in Montreal, Quebec, to a Dutch mother and an Irish father (Henry Cullen) who was a sea captain-turned successful businessman in Montreal.
 Cullen attended Lower Canada College in Montreal before moving to Ottawa to attend Carleton University.
 At Carleton, he was the President of the Carleton University Student Liberals and served on the Carleton University Students Association as Arts Representative and later as Vice-President of CUSA.
 However, he didn't finish his studies at Carleton.
 He worked at Fat Albert's in Ottawa (a sub shop) before heading to Toronto, where he became a bank teller and savings supervisor.
 He then went to York University in Toronto, where he obtained both a bachelor's degree (honours) and a master's degree in economics.
 He also became a member of Mensa.
 Cullen later returned to Ottawa to join Informetrica (an economics consulting firm) as an economist, moving on to the federal Department of Health and Welfare as a policy analyst.
 There he joined the Economists', Statisticians' & Sociologists' Association (ESSA – a federal public service union), where he rose to Vice-President.
 He left the federal public service in 1991 upon election to Ottawa City Council.

 Cullen is married to his third wife, Ottawa City Councillor Theresa Kavanagh.
 Cullen has two sons and a daughter from his previous marriages.
 Cullen is also active in sports: a long-time cross-country skier, Cullen has participated in the Gatineau (formerly the Keskinada) Loppet and the Canadian Ski Marathon many times (achieving bronze, silver & gold Courier de bois in the CSM).
-In 2006 he began running marathons (including Ottawa, Toronto and New York), and began participating in triathlons.
+In 2006 he began running marathons (including Ottawa, Toronto, Chicago and New York), and began participating in triathlons.
 In 2008, 2010 and 2011 Cullen was awarded the Rudy Award for completing the Winter Triathlon, the Keskinada Loppet (53 km), the Ottawa Marathon, the Rideau Lakes Cycle Tour (biking 180 km from Ottawa to Kingston and back), and an iron distance triathlon (3.8 km swimming, 180 km cycling, 42.2 km running).
 In 2011 he was awarded Francophile of the Year by ACFO (Ottawa), and in 2013 was awarded the Queen's Diamond Jubilee medal for his contribution to public service.
+In 2023 he and his wife climbed Mount Kilimanjaro in Tanzania (Africa's highest mountain).